rackerlabs/technical-blog/content/blog/2020/2020-08-20-the-art-of-decision-management-for-multicloud-strategies-part-one/index.md

 ### Why multicloud strategies?

-In recent years, cloud computing has become instrumental for companies of various sizes who want to undertake major business transformation.
+In recent years, cloud computing has become instrumental for companies of various sizes who want to undertake a major business transformation.
 Its flexibility, scalability, and high availability offer clear advantages for businesses to save costs, experiment with new ideas, and pursue business innovation.